-Trump in Davos: ‘I want to see a strong dollar’
+Trump's market-moving (and contradicting) comment in Davos: ‘I want to see a strong dollar’

-U.S. President Donald Trump said on Thursday he ultimately wants the dollar to be strong, contradicting comments made by Treasury Secretary Steven Mnuchin one day earlier.
+U.S. President Donald Trump said on Thursday he ultimately wants the dollar to be strong, lifting the greenback and contradicting comments made by Treasury Secretary Steven Mnuchin one day earlier.

-"The dollar is going to get stronger and stronger and ultimately I want to see a strong dollar," Mr. Trump said in an interview with CNBC, adding that Mr. Mnuchin's comments had been misinterpreted.
+"The dollar is going to get stronger and stronger and ultimately I want to see a strong dollar," Trump said in an interview with CNBC, adding that Mnuchin's comments had been misinterpreted.

-Mr. Trump said he believed Mr. Mnuchin's comments were taken out of context, the United States was strong economically and in other ways, and that nobody should be talking about the dollar.
+Trump said he believed Mnuchin's comments were taken out of context, the United States was strong economically and in other ways, and that nobody should be talking about the dollar.

-"It should be what it is, it should also be based on the strength of the country - we are doing so well," Trump said in the interview after he arrived at the World Economic Forum in Davos.
+"It should be what it is, it should also be based on the strength of the country - we are doing so well," Trump said in the interview after he arrived at the World Economic Forum in Davos, Switzerland.

-A day after sending the dollar reeling with comments supportive of a weak U.S. currency, Mr. Mnuchin played down his comments on Wednesday that a weaker dollar was "good for us as it relates to trade and opportunities", saying they had been "balanced and consistent".
+A day after sending the dollar reeling with comments supportive of a weak U.S. currency, Mnuchin played down his comments on Wednesday that a weaker dollar was "good for us as it relates to trade and opportunities," saying they had been "balanced and consistent."

-The remarks were seen by markets as departing from traditional U.S. currency policy and elicited thinly veiled warnings from European finance ministers as Mr. Trump arrived in Davos to promote his "America First" agenda.
+The remarks were seen by markets as departing from traditional U.S. currency policy and elicited thinly veiled warnings from European finance ministers as Trump arrived in Davos to promote his "America First" agenda.

-"I thought my comment on the dollar was actually quite clear yesterday," Mr. Mnuchin told reporters.
+"I thought my comment on the dollar was actually quite clear yesterday," Mnuchin told reporters.
 "I thought it was actually balanced and consistent with what I've said before, which is, we are not concerned with where the dollar is in the short term."

-Mr. Mnuchin said there were "both advantages and disadvantages of where the dollar is in the short-term" and stressed that the United States wanted fair economic competition.
+Mnuchin said there were "both advantages and disadvantages of where the dollar is in the short term" and stressed that the United States wanted fair economic competition.

 "We want free and fair and reciprocal trade.
 So I think it's very clear.
 We're not looking to get into trade wars.
-On the other hand we are looking to defend America's interests."
+On the other hand, we are looking to defend America's interests."

-But the finance ministers of France and Italy expressed concerns about Mr. Mnuchin's remarks, which pushed the dollar down to multi-year lows.
+But the finance ministers of France and Italy expressed concerns about Mnuchin's remarks, which pushed the dollar down to multiyear lows.

+"It's not clear what kind of dollar the president and the Treasury want, but it still doesn't sound like they really want a strong dollar given the fact that they are aiming to boost exports," said foreign exchange strategist Vassili Serebriakov of Credit Agricole in New York.

+The dollar index, which measures the greenback against a basket of six major currencies, edged up after slipping nearly 1 percent to a fresh three-year low.
+The index has fallen about 12 percent since April 12 when Trump told the Wall Street Journal that the dollar "is getting too strong."

 A stronger euro, hovering at a three-year peak against the dollar, could hurt the European economy by making its exports less competitive.
 It also risks complicating the European Central Bank's exit from years of ultra-loose monetary policy.